CryptoSailors/cryptosailors-guides/Testnets/Optimism-RPC/README.md

 To close redactor press CTRL+X,Y,ENTER

 ## 5. Launch a node
-To start an Optimism node you should be inside folder `simple-optimis-node`
+To start an Optimism node you should be inside folder `simple-optimism-node`
 ```
 sudo docker-compose up -d
 ```